 Almost anything in a doctor’s office

-Thanks to a parade of patients coming through all day, most things in a doctor's office harbor germs or bacteria—especially the sign-in pen.
+Thanks to a parade of patients coming through all day, most things in a doctor’s office harbor germs or bacteria—especially the sign-in pen.
 In fact, there are 46,000 more germs on that pen than on an average toilet seat.
 Other gross things to avoid are the waiting room chair armrest and the door handle.
-So take a few minutes after your visit to stop by the restroom and thoroughly wash—and make sure you're washing your hands the right way, not the wrong way.
+Here are 10 things you should be cleaning every day from now on.